LeftPress PA Training Handbook

 This was set up in 2010 to accommodate the large number of rallies and protests that occur at the gates of parliament over the years.
 On occasion the gates have been breached by people angry at inaction by the government of the day.
 The space provides quite a lot of shade and is generally cooler than other parts of the city because of its proximity to the botanic gardens which are next door.
 The speaking equipment can be set up in a variety of ways depending on the size and nature of the rally.

-- Facing away from Parliament and toward the Botanic Gardens.
+ii.
+Facing away from Parliament and toward the Botanic Gardens.
 This has the advantage of confronting the monster with the audience at the back.
-Government Ministers and MLAs often come out and listen to the speeches from the extra-parliamentary opposition.
+Government Ministers and MLAs often come out onto the balcony and listen to the speeches from the extra-parliamentary opposition.
 In that case I generally turn one horn speaker around to face the parliament.

 This is an interesting space between the busway and the Brisbane City Council Administration building.
 City Council has quite a schizophrenic approach.
 They direct organisers to this space when KGSq has commercial activity going on in it.
 Yet they say that demonstrators must make way for pedestrian traffic.